swordzlim/RESMCM_ARI/readme.md

 * The version of Intel® oneAPI Math Kernel Library (MKL) is 2024.0, which can be obtained from https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-documentation.html.
 For installation steps, please see https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-dpcpp/2024-0/overview.html.

-* The version of python is 3.12.1 and matplotlib and numpy also need to be installed.
+* The version of Python is 3.12.1 and matplotlib and numpy also need to be installed.

 ## Execution
 All output figures are drawn in the **./materials/output/fig** folder.

-You need to download datasets from Google drive (https://drive.google.com/drive/folders/1ugn9PY20Xb_W-N9vr44ueZQl_gluyzsR?usp=drive_link) and put **edge.txt, vertex.txt, and graph.txt** in the corresponding folder in **./materials/input/graph**.
+You need to download datasets, DBLP, IMDB, and FourSquare, from Google Drive (https://drive.google.com/drive/folders/1ugn9PY20Xb_W-N9vr44ueZQl_gluyzsR?usp=drive_link) and put **edge.txt, vertex.txt, and graph.txt** in the corresponding folder in **./materials/input/graph** before executing scripts.

 The recommended execution order of scripts in **./script**:
 + **run_all.sh**